lucask07/covg_fpga/docs/source/new_peripheral_guide.rst

 New Peripheral Guide
 ===========================

 Adding a new peripheral is a great way to contribute.
 The steps below will guide you through the process.
-For more information on community contributions, see the contributions guide (LINK).
+For more information on community contributions, see the `contributions guide <https://github.com/lucask07/covg_fpga/blob/daq_v2/CONTRIBUTING.md>`_.

 Before You Begin
 ----------------